 The User's Guide is a long, tutorial-like text about what one can do with ReSpec and how to use it.
 Some small advanced details may be missing, but overall if you read it from beginning to end you will be allowed to join meetings of jet-setting ReSpec experts.

-The Reference section contains the description of every single configuration option, attribute, class, and element used in ReSpec.
+The Reference section contains the description of every single configuration option, attribute, class, element, and event used in ReSpec.
 It is somewhat dry but aims at being objective.
-Six start and three thumbs up for bedtime reading.
+Six stars and three thumbs up for bedtime reading.

 Finally, the Developer's Guide provides information for people who wish to start hacking on ReSpec itself.

 The fundamental ideas that underlie ReSpec are: